rebeccabilbro/rebeccabilbro.github.io/_posts/2018-08-26-immutability-helland.md

 ##  The Truth is the Log

-> " The truth is the log.
+> "The truth is the log.
 The database is a cache of a subset of the log." - Pat Helland

 Append-only computing describes a general approach and comprises multiple strategies, including ones that seem like they may have outlived their usefulness for a lot of modern applications (like single master computing, which has been superseded by distributed single master like Paxos).